HIBISCUS

 despite uncertainty in the cycle of seasons

-Jan Marin Tramontano has published three poetry chapbooks, Woman Sitting in a Café and other poems of Paris, Floating Islands: New and Collected Poems, and Paternal Nocturne, in addition t her father’s memoir, I Am a Fortunate Man.
+Jan Marin Tramontano has published three poetry chapbooks, Woman Sitting in a Café and other poems of Paris, Floating Islands: New and Collected Poems, and Paternal Nocturne, in addition to her father’s memoir, I Am a Fortunate Man.
 Her poems also appear in her poetry collective’s anthology, Java Wednesdays. and Hudson Valley Writers Guild, Peer Glass Review.
 Standing on the Corner of Lost and Foundis her first novel.
 She belongs to the International Women’s Writers Guild, served on the board and as program chair of the Hudson Valley Writers Guild, and is a member of Poets House and the American Academy of Poets.